nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

 The general type of test report.
 A default value of <code>Laboratory</code> should be used if a more specific value is not available - for example, pathology, microbiology.

-Consuming systems need to be aware the that where more detailed categories are provided the categorisation may vary, how laboratories categorise inthe uk is not consistent and this needs to be taken into account if any type of filtering is being considered.
+Consuming systems need to be aware that where more detailed categories are provided the categorisation may vary.
+How laboratories categorise in the UK is not consistent, and this needs to be taken into account if any type of filtering is being considered.

 ### code ###